 *It would be ideal to cast Portuguese and Brazilian actors for the parts but I don’t know which ones!
 So, I’ve stayed with names I am familiar with for now.

 5. What is the one-sentence synopsis of your book?

-CUT FROM THE EARTH is a story of mid-18th century Portuguese tile and of love ̶ defying gender and class ̶ The Great Lisbon Earthquake – and the power of nature and love to heal.
+CUT FROM THE EARTH is a story of mid-eighteenth century Portuguese tile and of love — defying gender and class — The Great Lisbon Earthquake — and the wisdom of nature and the power of love to guide and heal.

 * For more information visit my blog’s Historical Novel page and read the excerpt.

 6. Will your book be self-published or represented by an agency?